 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-RHODINE ROAD NORTH COMMUNITY DEVELOPMENT DISTRICT HILLSBOROUGH COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+RHODINE ROAD NORTH COMMUNITY DEVELOPMENT DISTRICT HILLSBOROUGH COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 9 Employee compensation for FYE 9/30/2022 (paid/accrued) 0 Independent contractor compensation for FYE 9/30/2022 \$6,674,099.00 Construction projects to begin on or after October 1; (>\$65K) Series 2022 \$6,983,812 Budget variance report See page 22 of annual financial report Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate FYE 9/30/2022 Operations and maintenance - \$895.41 Debt service - \$1,251.06, \$1,563.83 Special assessments collected FYE 9/30/2022 \$941,232 Outstanding Bonds: Series 2019, due May 1, 2050, see Note 6 for details Series 2022, due May 1, 2052, see Note 6 for details
+Element Comments

+Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+0

+Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+10

+Employee compensation 0

+Independent contractor compensation \$519,480

+Construction projects to begin on or after October 1; (>\$65K)

+Series 2022 Not applicable

+Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund

+Ad Valorem taxes; Not applicable

+Non ad valorem special assessments;

+Special assessment rate Operations and maintenance - \$895

+Debt service - \$1,251, \$1,595

+Special assessments collected \$1,281,281

+Outstanding Bonds:

+Series 2019, due May 1, 2050, \$7,620,000

+Series 2022, due May 1, 2052, \$4,490,000

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com